Shooting Positions Shooting positions every hunter should know!

-Prone, sitting, kneeling and standing are the four main positions used in rifle shooting.
 In any particular situation, one of the positions will be the most suitable.
 When shooting from any of the four, the shooter must be steady, relaxed, and confident before firing.
-Always remember your breathing, aiming, squeezing, and follow through we discussed previously.

 It is very important you practice shooting from all these positions because your "effective range" for a one-shot kill will change!
 It is your responsibility to know your limits with each position.